particle-iot/docs/src/content/datasheets/wi-fi/p2-photon-migration-guide.md

 This can be done in small quantities by hand using a reflow oven or soldering hot plate.
 In quantity, it would be done by your PCBA (PCB with assembly) contractor.

+The Photon 2 is a pin-based module that contains a P2, and may be appropriate in many cases, but if you are planning on scaling, it may be advantageous to migrate from the Photon directly to the P2 as the Photon and Photon 2 are not pin-compatible and will require a redesign of your base board anyway.

 ### Status LED

 The P2 does not include a status LED on the module.
-We recommend adding one to your baseboard.
+We recommend adding one to your base board.

-Alternatively, if you have a separate hardware control panel, it provides the ability to put the RGB LED there and not duplicate it on the module or baseboard.
+Alternatively, if you have a separate hardware control panel, it provides the ability to put the RGB LED there and not duplicate it on the module or base board.

 Device OS assumes a common anode RGB LED.
 One common LED that meets the requirements is the [Cree CLMVC-FKA-CL1D1L71BB7C3C3](https://www.digikey.com/product-detail/en/cree-inc/CLMVC-FKA-CL1D1L71BB7C3C3/CLMVC-FKA-CL1D1L71BB7C3C3CT-ND/) which is inexpensive and easily procured.
 You need to add three current limiting resistors.
 With this LED, we typically use 1K ohm current limiting resistors.
 These are much larger than necessary.
 They make the LED less blinding but still provide sufficient current to light the LEDs.
 If you want maximum brightness you should use the calculated values - 33 ohm on red, and 66 ohm on green and blue.

+If you are using a different LED, you should limit current to 2mA per color.

 A detailed explanation of different color codes of the RGB system LED can be found [here](/tutorials/device-os/led/).

 ### Reset and Mode buttons

 The P2 does not include buttons on module.
-We highly recommend including reset and mode buttons on your baseboard.
+We highly recommend including reset and mode buttons on your base board.

 For example, you could use two-inexpensive SMD switches.
 The 4.5mm [E-Switch TL3305AF160QG](https://www.digikey.com/product-detail/en/e-switch/TL3305AF160QG/EG5350CT-ND/5816195) costs $0.20 in single quantities.